a-cordier/wasm-audio/README.md

 ## Project Requirements

- - Except for development dependency, the only required external JS library will be the [LitElement](https://lit-element.polymer-project.org/)
+ - Except for development dependency, the only required external JS library will be the [LitElement](https://lit-element.polymer-project.org/) library
  - All C++ code will be written using the standard library (and emscripten bindings, of course)